betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 <img src='https://github.com/betterscientificsoftware/images/blob/master/gassmoeller-blog-changelog.png' class='page lightbox' />[A publicly available changelog disseminates important new features,
 and attributes credit to community contributors.
-This is a portion of a [changelog](https://aspect.geodynamics.org/doc/doxygen/changes_current.html) for the ASPECT project (Advanced Solver for Problems in Earth's Convection) is updated automatically, whenever new changes are merged into the code.]
+This is a portion of a [changelog](https://aspect.geodynamics.org/doc/doxygen/changes_current.html) for the ASPECT project (Advanced Solver for Problems in Earth's Convection) that is updated automatically, whenever new changes are merged into the code.]

 Other strategies I encountered and encourage are: Official recognition as a